poornasasank21/NapSack/README.md

 # ![napsacklogo](https://user-images.githubusercontent.com/96968334/172035438-dd9d51c5-09ad-4f2d-8c65-0f374d012c77.png)
-# We’ve just taken the topic publicity management systems but finding a problem statement was an initial task!
+# We’ve just taken the topic publicity management systems but finding a problem statement was an initial task !

 We wanted to proceed only with help of design thinking, so we started to proceed with the methodologies of design thinking and stared to proceed only in the directed procedure of design thinking.